 Consumer knowledge is ever-increasing in this segment, Instagram's beauty influencers boasted 500 million followers in 2021, while TikTok's viral beauty trends spurred 150% product sales growth.
 In the era of growing social media and influencers, consumers are well-informed and share their experiences more widely.
 Off late consumer awareness has made them to lean towards more natural and herbal alternatives, pushing the companies to reach out for more natural and sustainable ingredients.
+With this rising awareness, expectations around cosmetics production hygiene have also grown significantly.

 GMP ensures:

-Consumer Safety: Reduces risk of microbial contamination, mislabelling of ingredients and product adulteration.
+Consumer Safety: Reduces risk of microbial contamination, mislabelling of ingredients, and product adulteration.

 Compliance: Meets FDA regulations and international standards.